-Every donation makes a difference, not only to the buildings and facilities of Wolfson College, but also to the lives of Wolfson students from around the world.
-Here are just a few of the people who donors to Wolfson have helped.
+Every donation makes a difference, not only to the buildings and facilities of Wolfson College, but also – most importantly – to the lives of Wolfson students from around the world.
+Here are stories from just a few of the students whom donors to Wolfson have supported.

 ALBORADA Trust Scholarship

 I joined Wolfson College in October 2015 to begin my PhD in Clinical Neurosciences.
 My work is focused on better understanding the underlying cause of Parkinson's disease, aiming to get one step closer to a cure.
 However, my educational pursuits would not have been possible without the generous support of the ALBORADA Trust.
 Thanks to their continued generosity I can devote myself to my goals and focus on my studies relieved from financial burdens and for that, I am truly grateful.

 In my final year as an Architecture PhD Candidate, Wolfson College kindly offered me a Yidi Lu Bursary which has enabled me to focus on completing my thesis.
 I am truly humbled by the generous support of Wolfson and how the College has and continues to help the students in need.
 Words cannot express my sincere appreciation for its generosity and kindness.

 When I got accepted into Wolfson College I was over the moon, as it had been my childhood dream to study at Cambridge University.
 I am incredibly grateful for the studentship provided to me by the City Bursary scheme; the financial security has allowed me to focus on my studies and enjoy an inspiring year at Wolfson.
 Studying for an MPhil in Nanotechnology has set me on an exciting new path which would not have been possible without the City Bursary.